dimitrisfinas/nodejs-microservices-example/INSTALL_OTEL_STEP3.md

 # COLLECTOR

-In this step, we will redirect the traces output collected before to an OpenTelemetry Collector and understand how to debug Collector behavior using console and zpages extension
+In this step, we will

 You have 2 different options to connect between OTel SDK and the collector, either using HTTP or GRPC protocol.